nellymaw/Password-Generator/README.md

 ![symbolsCaseStudies](https://github.com/nellymaw/password-generator/blob/main/readmeContent/symbolsCaseStudies.png)

+2. Easy to change the criteria.
+- Check/Uncheck the criteria you would like to add/remove

-2. Copy the password generated with a click.
+3. Copy the password generated with a click.

 ![toCopyCaseStudies](https://github.com/nellymaw/password-generator/blob/main/readmeContent/toCopyCaseStudies.png)